luiscruz/course_sustainableSE/2026/p2_hacking_sustainability/index.md

 **Explaining the template.** Although it is a markdown (.md) file, you will only be filling the YAML header with some keys and values.
 In particular, you must fill `author`, `title`, `summary` with a quick description of the project (max 200 characters), and `paper` with a url link to the paper. **Optionally**, you can also fill `image` with the url of a logo or image related to the project, `source` with a link to the source code of the project, and `website` with a link to the project's website **when applicable**.

+If you are looking for a paper template to write your report in, you could take the IEEE conference paper 2-column template: https://www.overleaf.com/latex/templates/ieee-bare-demo-template-for-conferences/ypypvwjmvtdf

 Before submitting the pull request, you should test whether your file is rendering properly in the website.
 The easiest way to check it is by running the docker container, as instructed in the Github Readme.

 Your page should be listed here: http://localhost:4000/course_sustainableSE/2025/p2_hacking_sustainability